 - Security-related issues

 - Travel disruption

 All of these instances could happen in any company, but there will likely be more potential issues that should be considered in order to prepare.
 While you cannot predict everything, you can survey each work environment to assess threats.
 The best plans, however, will be scalable enough to cover virtually any situation that may occur.

-Having an “all hazards” plan in place will ensure employees have a standard protocol to follow in case of any emergency.
-Specifics may change depending on the circumstance, but there should be set guidelines which can be applied to any critical event.
+Having an “all-hazards” plan in place will ensure employees have a standard protocol to follow in case of any emergency.
+Specifics may change depending on the circumstance, but there should be set guidelines that can be applied to any critical event.

 Evaluating Your Current Plan

 Most companies think they are prepared when they actually are at risk.
 When considering the “what ifs” and risks for each location, it is a good idea to also evaluate each work environment within those locations.
 Emergency plans need to be specific to not only the location but to the employees working in those locations.